Good and Bad Passwords How-To

 My conclusion is, that any method that creates passwords that the

-cannot be derived from the transformation of a single dictionary
+cannot be derived from the transformation of one

 cracked by today's or near future technology.
 The more widely

-known any such method is and the more specific it's instructions
+known any method for creating "good" passwords is, and the more

-on creating passwords, the poorer it becomes.
-For these reasons,
+specific it's instructions on creating passwords, the poorer it

-sentences or phrases.
-Any specific password or passwords used to
+becomes.
+Any specific password or passwords used to illustrate

-illustrate the use of any method for creating good passwords are
+the use of any method for creating good passwords are immediately

 Humans Are Not Good Password Generators